Vizcaya Museum and Gardens#11 in Best Things To Do in Miami

 You can walk around the property at your leisure or rent an audio guide for $5.
 Guided, 45-minute tours of the first floor of the main house and gardens are also available for $5.
 Tours are offered daily at 10:30 a.m., 11:30 a.m., 12:30, 1:30 and 2:30 p.m.

-The Vizcaya Museum and Gardens is located just a mile southwest of downtown Miami.
+The Vizcaya Museum and Gardens are located just a mile southwest of downtown Miami.
 Public transport is available with easy access from the Vizcaya Metrorail station, but there's also free parking should you choose to drive.
-Admission is $15 for adults and $6 for children ages 6 through 12.
-The museum is open every day of the year except for Christmas from 9:30 a.m. until 4:30 p.m.
-For more information, check out its site.
+Admission costs $22 for adults and $10 for children ages 6 through 12.
+The museum is open Wednesday through Monday from 9:30 a.m. until 4:30 p.m.
+For more information, check out its website.

 More Best Things To Do in Miami

 Travelers go to Miami mainly for Miami Beach and they go to Miami Beach mainly for South Beach, the region's unrivaled crown jewel, which visitors say they can't get enough of.
 Here, the art deco history of the city meets the bright lights and vibrant nightlife of the younger generation.

 There's something for everyone in Miami Beach – and a lot of it.
 White sand, an eclectic dining scene, prime shopping, luxurious spas and world-class nightlife are all staples in Miami Beach.
 Just make sure to bring plenty of loot – Miami Beach can be done on a budget, but you'll severely limit your options and it won't be nearly as fun.

 If you make a purchase from our site, we may earn a commission.
 This does not affect the quality or independence of our editorial content.